ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 His hate isn't new[^09e7], and in this case is the result of discoveries revealed in [Spyfall](https://en.wikipedia.org/wiki/Spyfall_(Doctor_Who)) then continued into [The Timeless Children](https://en.wikipedia.org/wiki/The_Timeless_Children).

-### Once upon a time...
+### Art imitates life

-> There was an angry mob of Tiki-torch wielding trolls threatening to burn your hovel down.
-They're protesting because you've hired Cinderella and in their opinion, she doesn't sweep the dirt nearly as well as your previous 12 employees.
+> Once upon a time, there was an angry mob of Tiki-torch wielding trolls threatening to burn your hovel down.
+They're protesting because you've hired Cinderella and they say she doesn't sweep the dirt nearly as well as your previous 12 employees.

 And back to reality, we've got something similar going on with a toxic subset of Doctor Who fandom whose members have been screaming like cut pigs ever since [Jodie Whittaker got the role back in 2017](https://arstechnica.com/gaming/2017/07/doctor-who-jodie-whittaker-13th-doctor/).
 Here's a small sample: